Skip to Main Content

 A guide for students in General Chemistry I.

-Different information needs require different information tools.
-The Library provides access to a lot of research resources, both in print (such as books) and digital (including articles and ebooks).
-Digital information is collected and made available through subscription databases.
+The Library provides access to a lot of research resources, both in print, such as books, and digital, including journal articles and ebooks.
+These digital articles and ebooks are collected and made available through academic databases.

 1. AccessEngineering